UMCUGenetics/ONCODE_MC/clustering/README.md

 ## How to install

 1. Go to https://colab.research.google.com/ and click 'GitHub'
-2. Fill in this link: https://github.com/UMCUGenetics/ONCODE_MC/
+2. Fill in this link: https://github.com/UMCUGenetics/ONCODE_MC or just UMCUGenetics/ONCODE_MC if the first one does not work.
 3. Select 'Clustering_oncode.ipynb'
 4. Follow the instructions in the notebook.